FAQs

 3. Contracting

 We’ll discuss and agree on the terms of therapy, including how I will provide my services.
-This agreement may be verbal or formalized with a written document that both of us sign.
+This agreement may be verbal or formalised, with a written document that both of us sign.

 These initial sessions are crucial for establishing a sense of trust and comfort.
 If you feel we aren’t a good fit, you’re not obligated to continue.
 Your feeling of safety and ability to relate to me are top priorities.